20kdc/gabien-app-r48/attic/old-cmdb.md

   * These days it's not completely dealt with, but the worst "this will crash" cases have proper exceptions for them.

 * In the `[@Class.RPG::AudioFile]` syntax, name routines are now looked up at compilation time.
 This used to be at runtime.

+* `interpretParameter` used to prefix `Interp.` when looking up interpretations.
+  This was used a handful of times and made the rules even more confusing.

 * The conditional syntaxes `=` and `:`  no longer use `interpretParameter` at all.
   In particular the details on `=` used to read: